 I thought they would get away from us at some point, but I didn’t expect it to happen so quickly…

 Leaving the resort we drove to the edge of a forest, crested the hill and headed down onto a sand track.
 Here we go I thought.
 Yes!
 Oh… wait a minute.
 I stopped, looked down to lock the differential, and when I looked up the bus was gone.

-I powered on as fast as I could safely, and arrived at a junction.
+I powered on as fast as I felt was safe, and arrived at a junction.
 Which way did they go?
-No fucking idea.
+No idea.
 Oh well.
 Left towards the Eurong Beach Resort and 75 Mile Beach I suppose.
 Thankfully I spoke to the driver before he left, so I knew their itinerary.
 Although the right turn had no sign post at all… hmm…